Battle of the Downs: Preliminary actions; 16 to 18 September

 Meanwhile, the Spanish, who earlier had managed to sneak 13 or 14 Dunkirker frigates through the blockade, began to transport their troops and money to Flanders on British ships under an English flag.
 Tromp stopped this by searching the English vessels and detaining any Spanish troops he found.
 Uneasy about the possible English reaction to this, he pretended to Pennington to be worried by his secret orders from the States-General.
 He showed him, "confidentially", a missive commanding him to attack the Spanish armada wherever it might be located and to prevent by force of arms any interference by a third power.

 Meanwhile, Tromp's patience was tested to the limit.
 His war council would not yet agree to an attack while the Spaniards claimed they did not have enough gunpowder to sail out.
 This prompted a remarkable offer from the Dutch.
-On the 13th of October, two captains on behalf of Tromp reported to Pennington that they were willing to supply the Spanish fleet with 500 barrels of gunpowder on the condition that the fleet would then immediately sail out to battle.
-Oquendo did not accept the offer, but conflict almost broke out anyway on the 14th when a Spanish gunman shot dead a sailor on a Dutch ship.
+On 13 October, two captains on behalf of Tromp reported to Pennington that they were willing to supply the Spanish fleet with 500 barrels of gunpowder on the condition that the fleet would then immediately sail out to battle.
+Oquendo did not accept the offer, but conflict almost broke out anyway on the 14th when a Spanish marksman shot dead a sailor on a Dutch ship.
 According to Oquendo, the gunman was an incredibly stupid peasant who would be severely punished.
 Still, in the following days, Oquendo and Tromp both began to prepare for battle, while Pennington was given permission to withdraw in case of a battle.